 Home > Living Well > Health Library > Caregiving: How to Turn Someone in Bed

-Moving someone in bed is easier when two people can help.
-If the person you're moving can help, even a little, you may be able to do it yourself.
+Moving someone in bed is best as a two-person job.
+If your loved one can help, even a little, you may be able to do it yourself.
 But do all you can to find someone to help you.

-You can use pillows to help your loved one get comfortable and to help avoid pressure injuries.
+You can use pillows to help your loved one get comfortable and avoid pressure injuries.